rapidDevGroup/autoCMS/README.md

 ### Steps
 1. Create an HTML site and add the class "auto-edit" to heading tags, paragraph tags, span tags, or simply the whole div block.
 2. Copy the admin folder into the root of your site
-3. Make sure that the /admin/data/ and /admin/images/ folders are writable
+3. Make sure that the admin folder and sub-folders are writable
 4. Visit http://yoursite.com/admin/
 5. It will ask you to create a password, then scan your html files and ask you which ones to add to the CMS.
 6. autoCMS will rename files to .php (scan for links and rename those as well) and add the appropriate php tags.